tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 # Discovery of DoH Capabilities for Direct Resolvers

 Direct Resolvers can advertise a Companion DoH server that offers equivalent services and is controlled by the same entity.
-To do this, a DNS server returns an HTTPSSVC record for the "resolver.arpa" domain with "dohip" set to a valid IP address and the "dohuri" key set to a valid DoH URI template as with the Designated DoH Server HTTPSSVC record.
+To do this, a DNS server returns an SVCB record for the "resolver.arpa" domain with "ipv4hint" and/or "ipv6hint" set to a valid IP address and the "dohuri" key set to a valid DoH URI template as with the Designated DoH Server SVCB record.
 The TLS certificate used with the DoH URI MUST have the IP addresses for each of its DNS endpoints, classic or DoH, within the SubjectAlternativeName field to allow the client to verify ownership.

-Once a client is configured to query a Direct Resolver, it SHOULD query the resolver for HTTPSSVC records for the "resolver.arpa" domain before making other queries.
+Once a client is configured to query a Direct Resolver, it SHOULD query the resolver for SVCB records for the "resolver.arpa" domain before making other queries.
 This will help the client avoid leaking queries that could go over DoH once the Companion DoH Server is discovered.
 If an SVCB record is returned, its "dohip" field designates an IP address the client can send DoH queries to in lieu of sending classic DNS queries to the Direct Resolver.
-The "dohuri" and "odohkey" fields contains the DoH URI similarly to the HTTPSSVC record for a Designated DoH Server.
+The "dohuri" field contains the DoH URI similarly to the SVCB record for a Designated DoH Server.

 To validate the Companion DoH Server and the resolver that advertised it are related, the client MUST